Ercanar/bachelor-thesis/Thesis.typ

 In 2013 Dommenget created an interactive website of the model with the help of his colleagues.
 The website allows one to easily disassemble the climate into parts, leading to a good understanding of the processes.

-=== Functionality
 The MSCM simulates several different processes of the climate and contains several feedbacks.
 These are: solar radiation, thermal radiation, a hydrological cycle, sensible heat, advection, diffusion, sea ice and a deep ocean.
 Furthermore, a heat flux correction is performed to more closely match more accurate models.
 The feedback mechanisms that are simulated include: temperature feedback, water vapor feedback and albedo feedback @monash.

 The model has a temporal resolution of 12 hours, therefore rendering it unable to compute processes that occur on an hourly timescale.
-The spacial resolution is 3.75° x 3.75°, which is approximately 420km x 420km.
+The spatial resolution is 3.75° x 3.75°, which is approximately 420km x 420km.
 A consequence being that rather local climate elements cannot be simulated accurately, if at all @mscm-code.

 The MSCM model has a one-layer atmosphere, but applies a temperature flux correction to account for the weaknesses of the atmosphere model.